YunoHost-Apps/hubzilla_ynh/doc/ADMIN.md

 ### Register a new domain and add it to YunoHost
 - Hubzilla requires a dedicated domain, so obtain one and add it using the YunoHost admin panel. **Domains -> Add domain**.
 As Hubzilla uses the full domain and is installed on the root, you can create a subdomain such as hubzilla.domain.tld.
 Don't forget to update your DNS if you manage them manually.

-## Ldap Admin user rights, logs and failed database updates
+### Admin user rights, logs and failed database updates

-- **For admin rights**: When installation is complete, you will need to visit your new hub's page and login with the **admin account email address** which was entered at the time of installation process.
-You should then be able to create your first channel and have the **admin rights** for the hub.
+- **Admin account**: When installation is complete, you must visit your new website and create the first account using the **admin's email address** (the admin is the YunoHost user which was chosen at the beginning of the installation process).
+You will then be able to create your first channel and have access to your website's **admin section**.

 - **Failing to get admin rights**: If the admin cannot access the admin settings at `https://hubzilla.example.com/admin` then you have to **manually add 4096** to the **account_roles** under **accounts** for that user in the **database through phpMyAdmin**.